BrandonWarrior/battleships/README.md

 - The game displayed the correct end-game menu, offering the option to restart or return to the home screen.

 - Instructions Page: Confirmed that selecting '2' from the home screen displays the instructions.
 The input validation for returning to the home screen by pressing '1' was also tested and worked correctly.

+## Bugs and Fixes

+- Invalid Input Handling: Resolved a bug where users could input multiple digits or include spaces before/after the row/column inputs, causing errors and unintended gameplay behavior.
+The input validation has been added to ensure only single-digit inputs without any spaces are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
+This fix ensures smoother gameplay and prevents players from entering invalid coordinates.

+- Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn, which caused unnecessary clutter and confusion during gameplay.
+Now, the grid is displayed only once per turn, providing a clearer and more streamlined experience for the player, making it easier to track the progress of the game.

+- Input Validation for Player Names: Fixed a bug where players could start the game without entering a name or by entering just whitespaces.
+The game now ensures that players provide a valid name by repeatedly prompting them until a non-empty, non-whitespace name is entered, enhancing the overall user experience and preventing unintended gameplay starts.

+- Input Validation: Resolved an issue where the invalid input message on the home screen would not appear properly when entering an incorrect key.
+The problem was caused by the clear_console function, which was clearing the screen before the error message could be displayed.
+Now, the game properly displays the error message and waits for a valid input (1 or 2) before proceeding.

+- There are no remaining bugs.

 ## Deployment